 Here are a few shots from our time in London.

-And lastly, below, a few shots of Hyde Park.
-Quick synopsis of things since last post: Thursday - Went to the British Museum.
+Thursday - Went to the British Museum.
 Ate lunch in London's Chinatown (their name for it).
 Saw "Book of Mormon" last night.
 It was hilarious.
 No where near as sophisticated at "scoundrels" but really funny in it's own right.

 It was a beautiful day in London today, our last full day and we mostly wandered around from Picadilly Circus to Hyde Park.
 Tomorrow we take the Eurostar in the Chunnel (gulp) under the English Channel for a last few nights in Paris